ArtoriaZhang/mybatis-generator-custom/README.md

 # mybatis-generator-custom
 MBG custom plugin.

-This plugin can generate entity with swagger annotation which value comes from oracle comment.
+Include some custom plugins and client generators.

 Usage:

-(Notice: This project need the the dependency of [Mybatis Generator](https://github.com/ArtoriaZhang/generator) in your local maven repository)
+(Notice: This project need the dependency of [Mybatis Generator](https://github.com/ArtoriaZhang/generator).
+You can install it in your local maven repository or add to your workplace as a dependence module.)

 1. Add the following config snippet to your own MBG generator.xml